joshhaug/joshhaug.github.io/_posts/2016-10-04-about-this-site.md

 **Why do your code blocks look so nice?**

 > The built-in support for code blocks produced ugly horizontal scroll bars.
 To add functionality for code wrapping, I went to `_sass/_code.scss`, found the block that started with `pre {` and added in `white-space: pre-wrap;`, which did the trick.
->
+If you're on mobile, however, the code blocks are gonna look ugly.

 -----
 [^fn-aerodyn]: In case you're interested, the aerodynamic diameter of a particle is the diameter of a spherical particle with the same settling velocity as the irregular particle.
-This particle is assumed to have a density of 1000 kg/m^3.
+This particle is assumed to have a density p₀ = 1000 kg/m³ where Ꭓ represents the correction factor.